Life Insurance 101: How To Choose The Best Coverage For Your Budget And Financial Goals

 Life happens—divorces, remarriages, or the birth of a child can change your wishes.
 Review and update your beneficiaries every few years or after a major life event.

-Fund Tip: Make sure the beneficiaries on your life insurance match those on other accounts like retirement funds and savings.
-And that it reflects in your estate plan.
+Fund Tip: Make sure the beneficiaries on your life insurance match those on other accounts, like retirement funds and savings, and that this is reflected in your estate plan.

 Incorporating Life Insurance Into Your Financial Plan: